open-eid/SiVa-Test/README.md

 #### Running tests

-Open up src/test and right-click on the java folder, then press _Run 'Tests in 'java''_.
+Open up src/test and right-click on the groovy folder, then press _Run 'Tests in 'groovy''_.

 ![Running tests](docs/img/Run_tests.png)